Spanish Festoon (Zerynthia rumina)

 next page back to list

 In 2006 I found them in small numbers, often just singles, in a variety of locations, but in 2007 and 2008 did not see quite as many.
 2009 to 2011 seemed slightly better years, so maybe the numbers fluctuate from year to year.
+However, in 2013, they enjoyed a very good year, the best I have ever seen in Var, and an extended flight period well into June; on one occasion I counted 25 or more at a single location.
 It is an early season butterfly, single-brooded with a flight period of April-May, but tends to emerge slightly later than polyxena and stay on the wing until the third week in May.

-The form medesicaste, with increased red markings on the hindwing submargins and in the hindwing basal area, is supposedly common, and may well be the predominant form in southern France.
-I believe that all of the below are of this form, possibly with the exception of 0147.
+The subspecies medesicaste, with increased red markings on the hindwing submargins and in the hindwing basal area, is supposedly common, and may well be the predominant subspecies in southern France.

 ref sex